 - Optional GTO Keypad controller with 15' coiled cable.
-Hand-held computer to operate the mount without a PC and additional software. - Optional Counterweight Shaft: 9.675" useable length x 1.875" diameter counterweight shaft (M1053-A) and safety stop (M12676) for use with 5 lb.
+Hand-held computer to operate the mount without a PC and additional software. - Optional Counterweight Shaft: 9.675" usable length x 1.875" diameter counterweight shaft (M1053-A) and safety stop (M12676) for use with 5 lb.
 (5SCWT), 10 lb.
 (10SCWT) and 18 lb.
 (18SCWT) counterweights.
 Handy for travel or if you already own one of our larger mounts which also use the 5, 10 and 18 lb. weights. - Right-Angle Polar Alignment Scope with LED Illuminator (RAPAS): for quick and easy polar alignment. - Pier accessory trays: A flat accessory tray with raised sides (TRAY06), a tray with eyepiece holes (TRAY06H), and two support bar options (TRAYSB or TRAYSB1) are now available to fit the 6" Eagle Adjustable Folding Pier, some sizes of the 6" portable pier and both tripods.
 They are handy and attractive places to keep your eyepieces and other astro-gadgets close at hand!
 They can also be used with the 8" Eagle Extension (EAGLE6E8) on other tripods. - Autoguiding Accessories: Our 10 x 60 Vario-Finder with Guider Bracket Kit (1060VGKIT) is a highly recommended accessory for imagers.
-Additionally, various imaging and CCD based guiding configurations can take advantage of the Mach1GTO's autoguider port.
-The autoguider port receptacle (RJ-11-6) uses the industry standard SBIG ST-4 wiring setup.
-The GTOCP4 Control Box can also take advantage of timed pulse guiding commands offered by many software guiding programs for greater precision.
-See the GTO Servo Drive System Manual for more information. - PEMProTM: PEMProTM gives you powerful tools to analyze and program your mount's periodic error correction firmware to achieve the best possible performance for your mount for dramatically improved guided and unguided imaging.
+The GTOCP4 Control Box takes advantage of timed pulse guiding commands offered by most software guiding programs for best precision.
+See the GTO Servo Drive System Manual for more information.
+Additionally, various imaging and CCD based guiding configurations can take advantage of the Mach1GTO's autoguider port (RJ-11-6) which uses the industry standard SBIG ST-4 wiring setup. - PEMProTM: PEMProTM (available from CCDWare) gives you powerful tools to analyze and program your mount's periodic error correction firmware to achieve the best possible performance for your mount for dramatically improved guided and unguided imaging.
 PEMProTM also contains the "Polar Align Wizard" for precision polar aligning using a quick electronic version of the traditional drift method.
 See the GTO Servo Drive System Manual for more information on PEMProTM.